calabresemic/mkv_repack/README.md

     Backup the original file to a specified directory and then replace the file in the original location with the processed file.

 Future Plans:
+  - Storage of results in a usable format.
+Maybe JSON, just to know how the file was processed and reduced in size(data hoarder things).
   - GUI for selecting video files to process.
   - Better handling of foreign films.
   - Better handling of default audio tracks.